Category: German for Kids

 • There are many German documentaries and reporting that are not specifically for children, but can be fun for family viewing.
 Here are some channels worth exploring, but please review carefully and watch with your kids as not all videos are suitable for children and others may need contextualization.
 I’ve linked to YouTube for your convenience, but…

 • If you have an elementary-aged kid who reads German well, but is maybe not 100% fluent, I’d give the 2025 Ampelchen series by Anna Böhm a try.
 So far there are three books — Aus den Ampeln, fertig, los!
 (1), Es kracht!
 (2), and Kann das weg?
-(3) that follow the adventures of two fourth-graders, Clärchen and Emre…
+(3).
+The series follows the adventures of two fourth-graders, Clärchen and…

 • Below I introduce a few of our favorite shows for elementary school aged kids and link to their official YouTube channels.
 Many children still enjoy the shows I highlighted for preschoolers, so check those out even if your kid is a bit older, as well as this page on where to access German-language video content.…